 Responding to a gap between identified workplace needs and current training offerings for the growing numbers of IT service desk technician positions, this program prepares newcomer learners for the Alberta job market.

-This two-year project, beginning October 2021, will see two cohorts of roughly 20 learners complete 400 hours course work and a work practicum placement.
-The first cohort of learners will start in January 2022 and the second cohort in May 2022.
-As part of this project, we will be delivering a program pilot “Service Desk Technician: A Certificate for English Language Learners”.
+This two-year project, beginning October 2021, saw two cohorts of roughly 20 learners complete 400 hours course work and a work practicum placement.
+The first cohort of learners started in January 2022 and the second cohort in May 2022.
+As part of this project, we delivered a program pilot “Service Desk Technician: A Certificate for English Language Learners”.

 This project is grounded in an assessment-first and competency-based approach that provides communication and intercultural competency skills to support newcomers as they pursue information technology jobs.
 This project further supports learners gain work experience through practicum placements and offers a clear, direct path to pursue courses in the School of Technology if desired.